rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   A loosely, if ill-defined, woo-woo word in which a mystic, guru, or metaphysician may claim to specialize.

+Russell:

+>   [T]he attempt to conceive the world as a whole by means of thought.

 van Inwagen:

 >   The word 'metaphysics' is derived from a collective title of the fourteen books by